oniehuis/JuChrom.jl/docs/src/man/transformation.md

 ```

 When the scan interval is uniformly divided among all m/z values, `dwellnormalize(msm)`
-infers a single dwell interval from the mean scan interval and the number of m/z values.
+infers a single dwell interval from the shortest scan interval and the number of m/z
+values.
+For simultaneous acquisition, use `dwellnormalize(msm; acquisition=:simultaneous)`
+to infer the full shortest scan interval as the dwell time for every m/z value.

 ## Transformation tools